danielharrell/open-eyes-lect-2017-18/Open.md

 yet at the same time distinctness, or discontinuity, between inside and outside.

-But this, then, is puzzling, even paradoxical.
+But here, then, is where our doubts can begin.
 For how can there be continuity and discontinuity at once?
 How, in this case, is the jar's inside still inside, and not outside, once the lid is removed?
 After all, if we leave the jar of